cvmfs-contrib/cvmfs-setup-autofs/README.md

 # cvmfs-setup-autofs
 RedHat and Debian Packages that configure the CernVM File System to mount with autofs

-## RHEL7+ and Debian 8+
+## Debian 8+
-On these systems, the package will install a file under /etc/auto.master.d that automatically configures autofs.
-After installation and removal it will issue `systemctl reload autofs.service` to cause autofs to re-load its mount maps.
+The package will install a file under /etc/auto.master.d that appropriately configures autofs.
+After installation and removal it will issue `systemctl reload autofs.service` to cause autofs to reload its mount maps.

+## RHEL7
+The package will install a file under /etc/auto.master.d that appropriately configures autofs.
+The administrator must run `systemctl reload autofs.service` to cause autofs to reload its mount maps.

 ## RHEL6
 RHEL6-based systems are not aware of /etc/auto.master.d.
 On these systems, the script